AdrianMargel/Evolving-Cells/README.md

 The results from this program have served as inspiration for many of the larger experiments I've done with artificial life.
 Although a relatively simple test I still believe the results are quite fascinating and hint at a lot of unexplored potential with these kinds of systems.

-The code was written winter 2017.
+The code was written fall 2016.